 The Passover – Where It Began

 The Passover was a shadow of the sacrifice that God would make thousands of years later by sending his Son as the final lamb.
-Christians today have received the blessings of that sacred sacrifice and have received the blood to be spread across the door post of our hearts.
-We fail to see the connection between the historical events of the Old Testament and how they fall so perfectly in line with the life of Jesus Christ.
-We get so wrapped up in the traditions that we have made for ourselves that the things that really matter get left behind.
+Christians today have received the blessings of that sacred sacrifice and have received the blood to be spread across the doorpost of our hearts.
+Many have failed to see the connection between the historical events of the Old Testament and how they fall so perfectly in line with the life of Jesus Christ.
+We get wrapped up in the traditions that we have made for ourselves that the things that really matter get left behind.
 The crucifixion of our Lord fell perfectly on the Passover day, matching in the precise order of the Passover lamb sacrifice to a tee.

 Easter Tradition – The New Norm

 Easter Sunday, the day that has become the official celebration day for the resurrection of our Lord, Jesus Christ and for the annual Easter Egg hunt.
 We start the celebration the Friday before Easter Sunday, which is known as Good Friday.
 Good Friday, as it is taught by the Church, is said to be the day that Christ hung on the cross and died for us.
 It is also taught that on the third day (Easter Sunday), he rose from the dead.
 Do your math on these days and try to figure out how from Good Friday to sunrise on Sunday equals three days and three nights.

 For as Jonas was three days and three nights in the whale’s belly; so shall the Son of man be three days and three nights in the heart of the earth.

 Our current math does not add up to what scripture shows us, yet we prepare our Easter celebration by shopping for the annual Easter attire and basket for the kids and without fail, we attend the Good Friday and Sunrise Service followed by the Egg Hunt.